 Was your claim for death benefits denied because the insured used alcohol?
 Was the insured’s death from complications from alcohol abuse?
 Was the insured intoxicated when they died, but their death had nothing to do with alcohol use or abuse?

-In many cases where the life insurance company denied beneficiaries’ claims due to the insured’s alcohol use, we can help you get your claim paid.
+In many cases where the life insurance company denied beneficiaries’ claims due to the insured’s alcohol use, we can help you get your claim paid by appealing the life insurance claim denial.
 Let the experienced life insurance beneficiary attorneys at Boonswang Law fight for you.
 There is no cost unless we win.

 Why Insurance Companies Routinely Deny Life Insurance Claims Due to Alcohol Consumption.

 Insurance companies make money for their shareholders when they deny life insurance claims.
 For this reason, they will grasp at any reason, however unlikely, to deny your claim initially.

 Yes, alcohol consumption can affect whether a life insurance policy is paid, or whether an applicant for insurance can get coverage.